bjschafer/pfapi/README.md

 A simple way to interact with spells and monsters.

+**Note that while the API is in alpha, anything may change at any time!**

 All system content is available under the OGL.
 All code is licensed under the terms in LICENSE.

 ## Documentation